 Does it mean working with new partners - again how do you decide where your needs lie?

 This is dependent on the technology - can existing partners provide the new approaches needed?
 And the internal strategy - to roll out the digital transformation, do the skills exist to explain and motivate those affected.

 Ultimately, does it mean a lot of job cuts - if so, where and who do you hire as replacements?”

 Many mobile operators started out independently.
 They had their own idea of what their services were.
 Some things were just not offered - no one else in the market was offering it so there was no uptake.
 But as national companies became consolidated within group organizations, conflict in services arose.
 Each formerly independent division brought its own peculiarities.
 For example, if a team has invested years working on ringback music, (a service that permit subscribers to select music or even install personalized recorded sounds for audible ringing), or ringback advertising (ad-supported music integrated with ringback), but commercial deployment for this service does not make sense at the group level, certain adjustments must be made with regard to the management of operational overheads.
-Redeployment of employees to high value add areas, should never be confused with overall head count, however, resistance to reassignment is a barrier for change.
+Redeployment of employees to high value-add areas should never be confused with an overall headcount, however, resistance to reassignment is a barrier for change.

 The purpose of any transformation is to allow employees to focus on value-add for their enterprise (Telco).
 And it’s important to have the foresight to understand what value-added service today will become a basic service tomorrow.

 Find out how our NFV services offer carrier-grade and future-proof solutions for messaging, voice and security here.